 Question 6.12.
 As we observed at the beginning of this section, Add(A, 1) is the same as Col(A, 2).
 Moreover, we proved in the previous section that $Col(A, \kappa)$ does not make A Dedekind-infinite, where A is the canonical Dedekind-finite set in Cohen's first model.
-Is there a similar characterisation for $Col(A, \kappa)$ , or even more generally for an arbitrary forcing that adds a fresh subset to a Dedekind-finite set?
+Is there a similar characterisation as in theorem 6.1 for $Col(A, \kappa)$, or even more generally for an arbitrary forcing that adds a fresh subset to a Dedekind-finite set?